 Getting approved for a traditional bank loan can be difficult for business owners, especially if you’re running a relatively new startup.
-Many lenders won’t approve your application if you don’t have a history of being in business for more than a few months.
-Alternative loans, on the other hand, provide business owners with an easier way to get the capital they need to start, maintain, or expand their business ,even if it’s brand new or they don’t have great credit.
+Many lenders won’t approve your application if you don’t have a history of being in business for at least two years.
+Alternative loans, on the other hand, provide business owners with an easier way to get the capital they need to start, maintain, or expand their business, even if it’s brand new or they don’t have great credit.

 That said, alternative lending options are typically more expensive than small business lending options from traditional lenders like banks and credit unions.
 So it’s important to consider all of your options before choosing one.